 In a number of states around the U.S. auto insurance companies provide discounts to those younger drivers who complete a training program.
 The level of discount will vary however, so it's wise to conduct some comparison shopping to find the best deal.

 Not only do good school grades open up avenues for further education but they also can mean sizeable savings on car insurance.
 Some insurers offer discounts for those students who achieve a 3.0 GPA or better at school.
-However, any traffic offence will void a discount awarded for being a good student.
+However, any traffic offence will void a discount awarded for being a good university student.

 If you drive an older car, you should consider dropping comprehensive and collision coverage altogether.
 The reason being that you will only get the current car value should you be involved in an accident.
 To obtain the current value of the car you drive, visit this website: Kelley Blue Book – used car prices.